 The students present and discuss their take-home projects.

 In the first workshop students examined how nature benefits and inspires us in our everyday lives.
 In this workshop they look at how people create art that reflects their inspiration from nature.
 By studying the art of Chinese porcelain, students discover how bowls are made and learn how to appreciate them as works of art.
 They learn about auspicious symbols found in Chinese culture (such as bats, butterflies, and peaches) and explore their meanings, which serve as expressions of caring between people.
-Using improvised Chinese song, an animated video, and a fun game using chopsticks, they learn about the Chinese language and culture, especially how beautiful elements in nature influenced the designs on Chinese artworks.
-For their take-home project they design a porcelain bowl on a postcard for someone they care about using the Chinese symbols discussed in the class, and write a message on the back of the postcard to that person.
+Through group sharing about their love toward nature, an animated video, and a fun game with chopsticks, they will learn about the Chinese language and everyday culture, especially how beautiful elements in nature influenced the designs on Chinese artworks.
+Lastly, students will learn a short meditation and to reflect things in life with gratitude, followed by coloring auspicious symbols and design their own images that conveys good wishes.

 Session 3: A Home in Nature, Nature in the Home